THIS FOREST HILL FAMILY HOME REVELS IN BRILLIANT COLOUR AND MODERN ART

 The front hall is the only neutral area, but definitely not sedate: the Lee Jae-Hyo wood sculpture/bench dominates the area, while a shattered mirror installation by Carlos Rolon is a distinctly different way to reflect natural light.

 The living room bursts with colour, first with a Vladimir Kagan Serpentine sofa in lilac and then the notable art behind it: an eye-catching wall installation by artist Ran Hwang, painstakingly created from hundreds of dressmaker’s buttons in many green hues.
-Christoph Delcourt MUC side tables reveal shades of pink, purple, green and gray found in the home, while a Porta Romana Bishop lamp adds a blast of emerald green into the living room.
+Christophe Delcourt MUC side tables reveal shades of pink, purple, green and gray found in the home, while a Porta Romana Bishop lamp adds a blast of emerald green into the living room.
 Mouldings add detail to the ceilings, while a custom rug in a geometric pattern anchors the space; Y&Co created all the home’s carpets.

 Many items from their previous home are featured, including a baby grand piano, a faceted bronze chair and side table and two A Rudin chairs reupholstered for their new digs in purple and a leopard print by Pierre Frey.
 Other items from the past include a pair of Powell & Bonnell Collection Canton cabinets, newly updated in chartreuse eel skin.
 A Yee Sook-Yung Translated Vase resides in front of the fireplace on a stand allowing it to be rotated, showcasing the Japanese technique of kintsugi, repairing broken pottery with lacquer dusted with gold.